LIFTing the Community

 With thanks to our sponsor Epic Promise, and project partners:

-Below you can learn more about all of our participating community groups and the artists paired with them.
+Learn more about all of our participating community groups and the artists paired with them:

 Arts Whistler is the lead agency for arts and culture in Whistler and strives to make creativity a part of everyone’s Whistler experience.
 We program, promote and advocate for the arts and local artists, while providing residents and visitors with access to bold, inspiring, and engaging experiences in the arts.
 Working closely with community cultural partners and the Resort Municipality of Whistler, Arts Whistler operates the Maury Young Arts Centre on behalf of the RMOW.
 We are a registered charity established in 1982.